 - Help your child find a peer network for teenagers with disability or chronic conditions.
 This could be a face-to-face group or online.

-- Spend time with your child doing activities that she enjoys.
+- Spend time with your child doing activities that they enjoy.

 - Try to minimise the focus on your child’s illness or disability.